Aabhas2/focuspaws/img/IMAGE_GUIDE.md

-# Cat Images for FocusPaws
+# Image Guide for FocusPaws

 This directory contains images used in the FocusPaws productivity app.
 The following images are needed: